 Setting up my own pit and pendulum hell-hole had been an innocent enough exercise.

-Our summer holiday paradise was a perfect piece of Northland, NZ coastal hideaway, that had firmly resisted the invading tide of 'development'.
+Back then our summer holiday paradise was a perfect piece of Northland, NZ coastal hideaway, that had firmly resisted the invading tide of 'development'.
 The road in, back then, enough to put off most but the truly adventurous.

 One holiday we fished most evenings over the previous week at 'Spot X' regularly catching a feed, and releasing more.